ChrisBen191/code_book/pandas_shortcuts.md

     df["Column Name"].value_counts()

-Displays the df sorted by the column specified in the df
+Displays the df sorted by the **column specified** in the df; only shows the column.

     df["Column Name"].sort_values(ascending=False)